kay-arne/FortiToolbox/README.md

     SSH_PASSWORD=your_ssh_password # if using password auth
     SSH_PRIVATE_KEY_PATH=/path/to/your/private/key # if using key auth
     ```
-    *If you do not create a `.env` file, you will need to enter your credentials on the application's `Configuration` page after starting it.*

 3.  **Build and Run with Docker Compose:**
     ```bash